hakue1990/blog.szulinek.pl/content/posts/traefik-docker.en.md

           - "1.0.0.1:53"
 ```

-Next, create the **network** Traefik will use, let's name it "proxy":
+Next, create a **network** that Traefik will use, let's name it "proxy":
 ```bash
 docker network create proxy
 ```